racoelhosilva/CapstoneProjectTemplate/README.md

 The goal is to maintain the original end document structure but give it a different appearance and better file structure.
 Most commands have associated explanations and there is a referencing guide in the `content/1_introduction.tex` file.

+I first made this template during the Summer of 2024 for my Capstone Project and have since been using a similar one for other reports.

 Hope you enjoy it, and feel free to make changes as needed :)

 ## Usage